 - They would have to self-classify the content into five categories based on age.

 - U/A 7+

 - U/A 16+

 - A (Adult)

-- OTT platforms would be required to provide parental lock systems for content classified U/A 13+ or higher, and have age verification mechanism for content classified as ‘Adult’.
+- OTT platforms would be required to provide parental lock systems for content classified U/A 13+ or higher, and have an age verification mechanism for content classified as ‘Adult’.

 - The rating for the content should be prominently displayed before the programme starts so that users can make informed decisions based on suitability.
 Along with the rating, the content’s description should also be provided with a viewer discretion message if applicable.

-Read in detail about OTT Platforms in India in the linked article.
+Note: Read in detail about OTT Platforms in India in the linked article.

-- Publishers of news on digital media should observe Norms of Journalistic Conduct of the Press Council of India and the Programme Code under the Cable Television Networks Regulation Act 1995 in order to provide a level playing field between the offline (Print, TV) and digital media.
+- Publishers of news on digital media should observe the Norms of Journalistic Conduct of the Press Council of India and the Programme Code under the Cable Television Networks Regulation Act 1995 in order to provide a level playing field between the offline (Print, TV) and digital media.